Blosterhxh/simple_lora/README.md

+# Structure of the github

+This github project was aimed at providing a complete understanding of pivotal tuning for diffusion model so that one could easily understand how to tune hyperparameters depending on what he is looking for.

+This github is composed of two folders :

+- Article summaries, which correspond to summaries of papers from the creation of styleGAN to the application of pivotal tuning to diffusion model, along with other paper that can be useful to make experiment like CLIP Double ellispoid geometry.
+They are numbered in an specific order so that they can be read one after the other.

+- The notebook folder, which contains several notebooks used to train diffusion model, load a config and conduct experiments on it.
+Many parts of the code was inspired by this repository : .
+The main differences are that it was simplified to remove advanced options so it focuses on the core concepts of pivotal tuning, and it was commented and reunited in a single notebook si it's more easily understandable and executable.

+Next, i will present the different results i have been able to shade light on with reading articles/experiments, which allow for an understanding of pivotal tuning for diffusion model

 # Introduction

 Je présente les résultats importants que j'ai pu déduire de la lecture des articles et des tests effectués avec les notebooks pour parfaire le pivotal tuning d'un modèle de diffusion.